 The simplicity of Solomon’s instruction belies the profound truth communicated.
 No matter how great your achievements, no matter how spectacular your success, if you leave God out of the picture, your life will be hollow, empty and unsatisfying—all is vanity.

-Adam and Eve realized this truth experientially.
+Adam and Eve learned this truth through a life-changing experience that created grave consequences for humanity.
 They aspired to achieve god-like status by dodging God and acting contrary to His stated will.
 It cost them the one thing that brings true fulfillment in life—a relationship with God.

-We’re at the dawn of a New Year.
+Each day brings a new dawn.
 Move forward!
-Face the challenges!
-Overcome the obstacles!
+Face challenges!
+Overcome obstacles!
 Achieve your goals!
-Determine to make this year a spectacular success!
-But, more importantly, make it a fulfilling year by honoring God and determining to live for Him.
+Determine to make today a spectacular success!
+But, more importantly, fulfill your destiny by honoring God and determining to live for Him.